 Tip: Just because you're on a bike, doesn't mean you can't be cited for a traffic violation.
 Follow the rules of the road.

 This is a common discussion among cyclists, especially those of us who ride only occasionally.
-Our thoughts:

 You want to see and be seen when visibility is poor: